What You Can Borrow

 Books and Resources:

-- Books and Reference Books on all aspects of Music, music-making and Musicians.
+- Books and reference books on music, music-making and musicians.
 You can search the Library Catalogue for titles.

 - Music Tuition - find tutors in the local area through the Community Learning Music Faculty.

 Here are some organisations that hire out music scores: